 2. Delinquency:

-At this stage, the lender is already initiating the process.
+At this stage, the lender has already initiated the process.
 He/She will then send notices and warnings.
 The number of notices and warnings still depends on state law and the mortgage agreement.

 3. Pre-foreclosure: